 Vase: Height: c.
 4.7" / 12 cm high by c.
 3.1" / 8 cm diameter (across the widest point).
 Rim diameter: c.
 1.8" / 4.5 cm (across widest point).
 Unpackaged weight [both pieces]: c.
 0.7 kg / 715 g

-NOTES Goblet will be securely packaged and shipping will be insured.
+NOTES Duo will be securely packaged and shipping will be insured.
+Please note that this listing is for the Glit ceramic pieces only.
 Shipping will be combined for multiple items.

-A BIT OF HISTORY Icelandic Ceramics pottery Glit Reykjavik Pottery is the only ceramic factory in Iceland and was founded by Ragnar Kjartansson, sculptor and ceramic artist (1923 - 1989) on June 10, 1958 together with Einar Eliasson, Pétur Saemundsen.
-Ragnar was a member of the Icelandic Sculptors Society which he established in the Icelandic capital in 1972 along with others.
+A BIT OF HISTORY Glit Reykjavik Pottery was the only ceramic factory in Iceland when it was founded by Ragnar Kjartansson, sculptor and ceramic artist (b.1923 - d.1989) in 1958.
+Kjartansson founded Glit together with Einar Eliasson, Pétur Saemundsen.
+Kjartansson was a member of the Icelandic Sculptors Society, which he established in the Icelandic capital in 1972.

 Glit was adamantly devoted to utilising Icelandic clay and ground minerals in production during its first decade of operation—especially hardened lava.
-In many ways the studio, well ahead of its time — making deep impressions in the history of Icelandic ceramic art.
+In many ways, the studio, was well ahead of its time — making deep impressions in the history of Icelandic ceramic art.

-Many of the country’s best-known 20th century artists Glit at one point or another, remembering the place as an artistic breeding ground, especially during the time when Ragnar was in charge of the manufacturing workshop at Othinsgata.
+Many of the country’s best-known 20th-century artists worked at Glit at one point or another, the place became known as an artistic breeding ground, especially during the time when Ragnar was in charge of the manufacturing workshop at Othinsgata.
 Technological advances and the desire to increase production led Glit to shift gears, moving them from Iceland’s history of art and design and into its industrial history.